dxlliv/planner/docs/quick-start.md

 ## Try it online

 You can try **dxlliv/planner** directly in your browser on [GitHub](https://dxlliv.github.io/planner/).
-If you prefer to run your planner or host it somewhere, keep reading.
+If you prefer to run your planner locally or host it somewhere, keep reading.

 ## Installation

-Make sure you have Node.js and NPM installed.
+Make sure you have [Node.js](https://nodejs.org/en/download) and NPM installed.
 Clone the repository and move to the project directory:

 ```bash